duniter/duniter/doc/Protocol.md

 Function references:

 * *COUNT* returns the number of values in a list of values
-* *AVG* computes the average value in a list of values
+* *AVG* computes the average value in a list of values, floor rounded.
 * *MEDIAN* computes the median value in a list of values
+* *MAX* computes the maximum value in a list of values

 > If values count is even, the median is computed over the 2 centered values by an arithmetical median on them, ceil rounded.